Adult-onset Still disease

 - Corticosteroids (e.g. prednisone), hydroxychloroquine, methotrexate, gold, azathioprine may be used for more severe symptoms

-- Biologics such as anakinra and antitumour necrosis factor therapies (adalimumab, etanercept and infliximab).
+- Biologics such as anakinra and antitumour necrosis factor therapies (adalimumab, etanercept, infliximab), and tocilizumab (an interleukin-6 receptor antagonist).

 Non-drug therapy includes physiotherapy, hydrotherapy and simply rest.
-Patients with Still's disease will experience “good” and “bad” days.
+Patients with Still disease will experience “good” and “bad” days.
 The number of “bad” days, that is flare-ups or exacerbations of the disease, can be controlled or reduced by careful planning of activities and rest periods.
-It has been shown that physical and emotional stress can exacerbate symptoms of Still's disease.
+It has been shown that physical and emotional stress can exacerbate symptoms of Still disease.

 - Book: Textbook of Dermatology.
 Ed Rook A, Wilkinson DS, Ebling FJB, Champion RH, Burton JL.
 Fourth edition.
 Blackwell Scientific Publications.